YD525/SSELexicon/README.md

 - [AvalonEdit](https://github.com/icsharpcode/AvalonEdit) – WPF text editor component used for code/text display.
 - [Newtonsoft.Json](https://www.newtonsoft.com/json) – JSON parsing and serialization library.
 - [System.Data.SQLite](https://system.data.sqlite.org/index.html/doc/trunk/www/index.wiki) – SQLite database engine for .NET, used for reading/writing local SQLite databases.
-Licensed under Public Domain / MIT-style license.

 Other dependencies (such as various helper libraries) are also used.
 Please refer to their respective LICENSE files for more information.